Aditya-Phopale/CFD-Lab/README.md

 ## Application of Boundary Conditions
-The boundary conditions were moving wall with velocity = 1m/s at the TOP, with the rest of the walls being fixed with no-slip condition.
-These were defined in the `Boundary.cpp` and the `apply` method was implemented to apply these boundaries from `Case.cpp`
+For our test case, we assume the top wall to be an infinitely long lid moving at a constant velocity, with the rest of the 3 walls being fixed with 'no-slip' condition.
+The boundary conditions particular to each wall are defined in `Boundary.cpp` under the  `apply` method based on the position of fluid relative to that particular wall in `Case.cpp`.

 ## Timestep Calculation
-For adaptive timestep control, `calculate_dt` function was defined in `Fields.cpp` which calculates the timestep for next iteration which satisfies the CFL condition for u, v and nu.
+In `Fields.cpp`, for adaptive timestep control, `calculate_dt` function was defined which calculates the timestep for next iteration, `dt`, which satisfies the **Courant-Friedrichs-Levi's** (CFL) conditions for `u`, `v`and `nu`.

 ## Discretization
 The convection, diffusion as well as the pressure laplacian terms are discretized according to the finite difference formulation.
-These are implemented in the Discretization.cpp.
+These are implemented in the `Discretization.cpp`.
+The convection terms for `u` and `v` is calculated in unique functions, whereas the diffusion function is common to both.

 ## Calculation of fluxes and velocity
-The fluxes F, G are calculated in the fields.cpp using the Discretised form of convection and diffusion terms.
+The fluxes `F`, `G` are calculated in the `Fields.cpp` using the Discretised form of convection and diffusion terms.
 The velocities are updated using the `calculate_velocities` function.
 Also the right side of the Pressure Poisson Equation is being calculated in `Fields.cpp` using the `calculate_rs` function.

 ## Calculation of pressure

 ## Plotting Residuals
-The functionality of pressure residuals plotting was added to enable user monitor the health of the simulation on the fly.
-To plot the residuals alongside the running simulation, first copy the `Residuals.txt` from the root folder to the `build` folder.
-After starting the simulation, open terminal and run `gnuplot Residuals.txt` from build.
-This would start plotting of the Residuals alognside the simulation.
+The functionality of pressure residuals plotting was added to enable the user to monitor the health of the simulation on the fly.
+To plot the residuals alongside the running simulation,

+1. Copy the `Residuals.txt` from the root folder to the `build` folder.
+2. After starting the simulation, open terminal and run `gnuplot Residuals.txt` from build.
+3. This would start plotting of the Residuals alognside the simulation.

 ## Building the code